Wang Cong

-Wang Cong (王聪 (Wáng Cōng); born 15 May 1992) is a Chinese boxer and Sanda kickboxer.
+Wang Cong (王聪 (Wáng Cōng); born 15 May 1992) is a Chinese mixed martial artist, boxer and Sanda kickboxer currently competing in the women's Flyweight division of the Ultimate Fighting Championship (UFC).
 She was the Kunlun Fight Women's Lightweight Champion as well as the Kunlun Fight 2018 Legend of Mulan Tournament winner.

-Her most notable victory came in 2015 where she defeated UFC Women's Flyweight Champion, Valentina Shevchenko in a kickboxing match at Kunlun Fight 33.
+As of September 9, 2025, she is #12 in the UFC women's flyweight rankings.

 With regards to her amateur credentials, she won a gold medal in Sanda at the 2013 World Wushu Championships and another gold medal at the 2014 Asian Games.
 She won a silver medal in amateur boxing at the 2019 World Championships.